Jim McGuffey, M.A., CPP, PSP, PCI

-The timeliness of this article is appropriate since open source data point to an increase of attacks against Christian Churches by ISIS, Boko Harem, Al-Shabaab and other terrorist organizations in places such as the United States, England and other locations that have not been previously targeted by ISIS.
+The timeliness of this article is appropriate since open source data point to an increase of attacks against Christian Churches by ISIS and other terrorist organizations in places such as the United States, France, England and other locations that had not until recently been previously targeted by ISIS.

-Focusing on the fact that churches operate on a shoe-string budget requires non-traditional solutions to meet emerging threats and improve safety and security.
+Focusing on the fact that many houses of worship operate on a shoe-string budget requires non-traditional solutions to meet emerging threats and improve safety and security.
 This article cites one cost effective and proactive security strategy, that being Surveillance Detection for Houses of Worship.

-In order for the adversary to blend into your area, they may use ruses.
-A few ruses or props might include: Beggar or homeless person; Delivery person; Construction worker, Power line-man; Surveyor, Power Company Line-man
+In order for the adversary to blend into your area, they may use ruses and props.
+A few ruses or props might include: Beggar or homeless person; Delivery person; Construction worker, Power Company Line-man or other schemes.

-During hostile surveillance to occur, terrorists seek a location to position themselves in what are referred to as red zones which meets the following three requirements:
+During this surveillance, terrorists seek locations to position themselves in what are referred to as red zones which meets the following three requirements:

 The red zones are where adversaries can position members to watch your facility looking for vulnerabilities of the target facilities.
-These adversaries will normally seek the following three criteria.
+These zones will normally seek the following three criteria.

 1) View of the target.
-Adversaries want to observe vulnerabilities so they need a good view.
+Terrorists want to observe vulnerabilities so they need a good view.

 2) Cover and concealment.
-Adversaries need to be able to apply cover and concealment tactics.
+Terrorists need to be able to apply cover and concealment tactics.

 3) Safety and Exit.
-Adversaries need a safe route to enter and exit the site.
+Terrorists need a safe route to enter and exit the site.

 Once you identify where red zones are most likely to be located, you can now identify the green zones.
 Green zones are where you position your team to best observe adversaries without being observed.
 At places of worship with security teams, security members will want to position themselves in green zones to observe those in red zones.